What you need to know about Financial Services Tax (FST)

 Tax period is defined as each and every period of three calendar months commencing with the months of April, May and June 2017.

-Every financial services provider chargeable to financial service tax shall within 30 days after each tax period submit to the Office of the Tax Commissioner a return specifying the consolidated gross assets or gross premiums or aggregated incoming and outgoing money volume and pay the financial services tax due in respect of that tax period.
+Every financial services provider chargeable to financial service tax shall within 30 days after each tax period submit to the Office of the Tax Commissioner a return specifying the consolidated gross assets or gross premiums or aggregated outgoing money volume and pay the financial services tax due in respect of that tax period.

 Financial service providers are also required to register with the Office of the Tax Commissioner within: